magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 Once we are fully running on sava:1.3, we can decommision the old, over-engineered sava:1.2.
 We do this by updating the deployment again, this time to remove the sava:1.2 blueprint, effectively deleting all deployed sava:1.2 services.

-Note that we won't be able to remove any service unless its weight is set to 0%.
-If traffic is still being directed to a service requested for removal, Vamp will report an error.
+Note that we won't be able to remove any service unless its weight is first set to 0%.

 ### Delete using the Vamp UI